Writers Cottage, Llangefni, Anglesey

 Space

-Experience a slice of poetic history with a stay at The Writer's Cottage, a stunning 17th-century stone house nestled within four acres of breathtaking, untouched land in the cultural heart of Anglesey.
-Perfect for family trips, this enchanting property invites you to explore the endless natural and cultural attractions of the island.
-After a day of adventure, savor a delightful BBQ feast in the outdoor dining area or unwind in the soothing hot tub, basking in the wonder of the starry night sky.
+Follow in the footsteps of the famous Welsh poet Robert Hughes with a stay at this stunning 17th century stone house, set among four acres of beautiful untouched land conveniently located in the cultural heart of Anglesey.
+Pack up the car and take the family to explore the natural and cultural attractions of the beautiful island.
+When your day of exploring is done, enjoy a BBQ feast in the outdoor dining area, or relax and unwind in the hot tub while you gaze at the stars.

 Living Spaces:

-- Snug area with a flat-screen TV and pull-out sofa bed
+- Snug area with a pull-out sofa bed, ideal for games or film nights.

-- Master bedroom with en-suite featuring a large walk-in shower
+- Master bedroom features an en-suite bathroom with a large walk-in shower.

-- Second bedroom with a luxurious freestanding bath
+- Second bedroom includes a 1.5m freestanding bath.

-- Two additional WCs, carefully crafted with natural materials for a serene feel
+- Two additional WCs designed with natural materials for a serene atmosphere.

-- A beautiful dining room with an 8-seater table for sharing meals and laughter
+- Dining room with an 8-seater table, perfect for shared meals and games.

 Neighborhood